kbardool/CellPainting-SNNL/README.md

 clustering assumption in the semi-supervised learning literature (Chapelle et al., 2009).
-To integrate the class neighborhood structure in the representations, manifold learning techniques have been introduced such as locally linear ambeddings or LLE (Roweis & Saul, 2000), neighborhood components analysis or NCA (Roweis et al., 2004), and t-stochastic neighbor embedding or t-SNE (Maaten & Hinton, 2008).
+To integrate the class neighborhood structure in the representations, manifold learning techniques have been introduced such as locally linear embeddings or LLE (Roweis & Saul, 2000), neighborhood components analysis or NCA (Roweis et al., 2004), and t-stochastic neighbor embedding or t-SNE (Maaten & Hinton, 2008).